 To calculate your churn for a given period of time, take the number of customer you lost during the time period and divide it by the number of customers you started with during that same time period.
 The resulting percentage is your churn rate.

 The goal is to reduce your churn rate over time by creating better customer experiences.
-Customer loyalty marketing programs should help you reduce churn over time, so it’s important to track this metric before launching your customer loyalty marketing program as well as during to understand its success.
+Customer loyalty programs should help you reduce churn over time, so it’s important to track this metric before launching your customer loyalty marketing program as well as during to understand its success.

 4. Social Media Reach & Sentiment: Do you know if social media is driving new and repeat customers to your business?
 Do you know what your customers are saying about your business on review sites like Yelp?